TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/Preparation.md

-# Preparation for integration
+# Preparation

-## Create an sdk app
+## Create an SDK APP

 1. Click "App Service" - "App SDK" - "Obtain SDK" in order on the iot platform.

-2. Select the appropriate development plan according to your needs and click "Next".
+2. Select the feature according to your needs and click "Next".

 ![](./images/get_sdk.png)